 15. Grocery stores are not allowed to throw away unsold food in France.
 Instead, markets are required to donate unused food to the needy.

 16. The highest mountain in all of Europe is Mont Blanc in the French Alps.
 It stands 4,810 meters tall (roughly 15,780 feet), which is taller than any mountain in the continental United States (but not taller than the mountains of Alaska).

 17. France is home to some of the most expensive wines in the world.
 In fact, several high-profile bottles of vintage vino sold for well over $200,000.

 18. The most famous bike race in the world, the Tour de France, was first held in 1903.

 19. French people eat 40,000 tons of snails each year.
 The delicacy, more commonly known as escargot, is typically prepared with garlic and butter.

 20. While we’re on the topic of snails, in 2008 one man was fined for not having a ticket for his snails on the train.

-21. There is said to be up to 450 distinct types of cheese made in France.
+21. There are said to be up to 450 distinct types of cheese made in France.

 22. French toast isn’t French.
 Neither are French fries.
-Fries actually come from Belguim and Fresh toast hails from the Roman empire.
+Fries actually come from Belgium and French toast originated in the Roman empire.

 23. France was the first country to require vehicles to have license plates in 1893.
 The United States introduced license plates in New York in 1903.